-Special Note on the boundaries of Information Security Management process

-Implementation of this process varies widely.
+Special Note on the boundaries of Information Security Management process: Implementation of this process varies widely.
 Some organizations keep the process solely related to 'information assets' and even go further to more narrowly scope what constitutes the information that this process addresses.
 Process scopes can include/exclude aspects of Cyber Security as well or define a specific Cyber Security process.
-Other organizations expand this process to not only address information assurance aspects but also to include a broader scope of security including personnel security, physical security, operations security (OPSEC), industrial security etc.
+Other organizations expand this process to not only address cybersecurity aspects but also to include a broader scope of security including personnel security, physical security, operations security (OPSEC), industrial security etc.

-6.2.4.6 The Information Security Management System (ISMS)
+9.2.4.7 THE INFORMATION SECURITY MANAGEMENT SYSTEM (ISMS)

-Each of the following requirements should be addressed within the Information Security Management System (ISMS):
+Each of the following requirements should be addressed within the ISMS: